 5.28.030 Access

 Visual Inspections.
 Visual inspections of discharges to natural water bodies, spills, stormwater related controls on private property within the city limits of Payson are permitted by the City Engineer at any time.
+The City may also utilize electronic site inspections, including geo-located and time stamped photographic documentation submitted by the permittee, to assess compliance with storm water requirements.

+Electronic Inspections.
+In lieu of or in addition to in-person inspections, the City may require permittees to submit electronic inspection documentation sufficient to demonstrate compliance with approved SWPPP and BMP requirements.
+Electronic inspections shall not limit the City’s authority to conduct in-person inspections at any time.

 Other Inspections.
 When a visual inspection is not adequate to determine the extent of discharges to natural water bodies, spills, or determine the status of stormwater related controls on private property, the City will give twenty-four (24) hours’ notice of the inspection to take place and the extent of the inspection.
 Equipment and manpower necessary to perform the inspection will be allowed to access and work as necessary to determine the state of the situation.